simonjvardy/Aviation-Consultancy/README.md

 - [XML-Sitemaps.com](https://www.xml-sitemaps.com/) for the generated sitemaps.xml file.
 - [Backlinko](https://backlinko.com/hub/seo/sitemaps) for SEO Sitemaps help and ideas.
 - [Google Search Console Help](https://support.google.com/webmasters/answer/9128668?hl=en) on how to use Google Search Console and troubleshooting techniques.
+- [Bootstrap Accordion Example code](https://getbootstrap.com/docs/4.5/components/collapse/#accordion-example) was copied and adapted for the Privacy Policy and Terms and Conditions pages
 ---